 - Magnetic tape media is cheaper than a storage disk array, but requires more administrative overhead.
 To effectively manage your tape archives, you need a catalog server that allows you to track the history of your tapes, a tape library, and a sysadmin to manage the library and the accompanying imports/exports.
 Some businesses also require an external vendor who can perform secure tape pickups and deliveries regularly.

 When you move to the cloud, this outlay of hardware and human resources is reduced.
-For example, on GCP, you can replace both methods with Cloud Storage Nearline and Cloud Storage Coldline, which provide progressively "colder" storage solutions.
-Cloud Storage Nearline is designed for data you expect to access less than once a month, but possibly multiple times throughout the year.

-Cloud Storage Coldline is designed for data you expect to access less than once a year.
+For example, on Google Cloud, you can replace both methods with Cloud Storage Nearline, Cloud Storage Coldline, and Cloud Storage Archive, which provide progressively "colder" storage solutions.
+Cloud Storage Nearline is designed for data you expect to access less than once a month.
+Cloud Storage Coldline is designed for data you expect to access less than once a quarter.
+Cloud Storage Archive is designed for data that you expect to access less than once a year.

-Cloud Storage Nearline and Cloud Storage Coldline help address many of the issues that plague traditional archival storage methods.
-For example, unlike magnetic tape media, both Cloud Storage Nearline and Cloud Storage Coldline are durable and dependable.
+Cloud Storage Nearline, Cloud Storage Coldline, and Cloud Storage Archive help address many of the issues that plague traditional archival storage methods.
+For example, unlike magnetic tape media, all three storage classes are durable and dependable.
 You don't have to worry about whether your tape is in working order, nor do you have to worry about retrieving your tape from an offsite facility or resolving data that spans multiple tapes.
-Moreover, you no longer have to worry about data replication—by default, Cloud Storage Nearline and Cloud Storage Coldline replicate your data to help ensure durability and availability.
+Moreover, you no longer have to worry about data replication—by default, every Cloud Storage storage class replicates your data to help ensure durability and availability.

-In addition, Cloud Storage Nearline and Cloud Storage Coldline offer low latency that is comparable to an on-site storage disk array, with only subseconds to retrieve your first byte of data.
+In addition, Cloud Storage Nearline, Cloud Storage Coldline and Cloud Storage Archive offer low latency that is comparable to an on-site storage disk array, with only subseconds to retrieve your first byte of data.
 However, in contrast to a storage disk array, you don't have to pay for upfront hardware costs and expensive maintenance contracts.
 With Cloud Storage, you pay only for what you use.

 Finally, Cloud Storage integrates with several popular catalog management systems.
-With this model, you can continue to use your current software and send your new archival backups to Cloud Storage Nearline or Cloud Storage Coldline.
+With this model, you can continue to use your current software and send your new archival backups to Cloud Storage Nearline, Cloud Storage Coldline, or Cloud Storage Archive.
 For more information, see Cloud Storage partners.